ZenTheMC/Zen-Nutrition/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript, React, Node, Express, MongoDB, Vercel.
+**Tech used:** HTML, CSS, JavaScript, React, Node, MongoDB, Vercel.

 -Users can create an account.